Starting a New Site

 If we have questions (as principals), who is our contact person?

-- Contact Caroline or Angela.
-They work closely together and either can answer questions.
+Contact Caroline or Angela.
+They work closely together and can both answer your questions.

 - SCHOOL PRIORITIES (coordinator will need to complete a Priority Survey/ Needs assessment.
 They will need help collecting the data)